fribbels/Fribbels-Epic-7-Optimizer/README.md

  And click on the 'FribbelsE7Optimizer-x.x.x...' file (for whatever the latest version is)
 - If you see a "Error: EPERM: operation not permitted" error in the dev console, there are a couple potential fixes:
   - Restart your computer, especially if you installed Java recently
-  - Your antivirus might be blocking the app, try disabling it
+  - Your antivirus might be blocking the app, try disabling it.
+I've seen issues with Avast specifically, and disabling Avast temporarily solves it.
   - Your file or folder contents might be compressed, uncheck this box on the folder: https://i.imgur.com/kSzTqek.png
   - Run the app as administrator
   - Move the app and screenshots folder to a new file location